 2. Prepare your documentation

-This step is crucial, missing or incorrect documents are the most common cause of delays or refusals.
-Required materials generally include:
+This step is crucial, as missing or incorrect documents are the most common cause of delays or refusals.
+Required documentation for the D8 visa application includes a valid passport, proof of remote work or income, bank statements, and health insurance.

 3. Submit your application